Primary Care Network

 - Providing support when patients are not eligible for social care

 - Supporting patients who need support and advice in managing finances

 - Helping patients with benefit entitlements an accomodation

 - Working with patients and local networks to build confidence and communication

 For further information or to access the social prescribing service, please speak to a member of the clinical team

-We would also like to welcome our Clinical Pharmacist, Alex.
+We would also like to welcome our Clinical Pharmacist Ruby.

 Clinical pharmacists specialise in medicines and how they work.
 They work as part of the general practice team to resolve day-to-day medicine issues and consult with and treat patients directly.
 This includes providing extra help to manage long-term conditions, advice for those on multiple medications and better access to health checks.
 At the moment, due to COVID-19, our clinical pharmacist is not seeing patients face to face, but is actively operating telephone consultations.

-To book an appointment with Alex please contact Reception.
+To book an appointment with the Ruby please contact Reception.